pywbem/pywbem/docs/mockwbemserver.rst

     conn.display_repository()

-Here is the output from displaying the mock repository in the example above:
+Here is the output from displaying the CIM repository in the example above:

 .. code-block:: text